 Person-centered (Rogerian)

 The person-centered model is the umbrella for all of my work with clients.
 It is grounded in the belief that each of us strives to fulfill our potential, and that the desire for personal growth and change is inherently human.
 In other words, we have the capacity to find our purpose in life and become the person we can be.
-Our self-concept (how we view ourselves) is shaped by the messages we internalized as children, the environment we grew up in, and what we experienced in this environment.
+Our self-concept (how we view ourselves) is shaped by the messages we internalized as children, the environment in which we were raised and what we experienced in our environment.
 If we are receive encouragement and support, and internalize messages that are positive, we are more likely to recognize our strengths and achieve our potential because we believe in ourselves.
 But for many of us, the messages we received and the environments and experiences we had were either mixed and confusing, or outright negative.
 Rather than encouraging our strengths, we learn to question, doubt or deny them.
 It is critical to me that I create an environment of trust and support.
 To allow you to fully express and explore anything that may be inhibiting, masking or distorting your inherent strengths.
 I view therapy as collaborative, understanding that you are the expert on your life, and I am here to facilitate self discovery, by acting as a guide, a trusted, reliable person, who listens, provides tools and identifies your strengths and that travels with you.

 Cognitive Behavioral (CBT)